ioBroker-Bot/ioBroker.flexcharts/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* (MyHomeMyData) Updated Apache ECharts to version 6.0.0
+* (MyHomeMyData) Updated Apache ECharts to version 6.0.0 using brand new default theme - please take a look to Readme!
+Ref. issue #125
 * (MyHomeMyData) Added option to dynamically switch dark mode by listening to the system's setting.
 Based on Apache ECharts 6.
 * (MyHomeMyData) Added possibility to add self defined themes.
 Based on Apache ECharts 6.
 * (MyHomeMyData) Extended support for definition of onEvent functions.
 Now an unlimited number of functions can be defined instead of just one.